 With 2 billion users and counting, WhatsApp is the world’s largest messaging platform.
-People across 180 countries use the app to communicate with their friends, families and co-workers through swift and seamless messaging.
-And with the launch of the WhatsApp Business API in 2018, it has become a valuable customer engagement tool for brands – with over 5 million businesses using WhatsApp to engage and serve customers.
+People across 180 countries use the app to communicate with their friends, families, and co-workers through swift and seamless messaging.
+A WhatsApp Chatbot has become a valuable customer engagement tool for brands – with over 5 million businesses using WhatsApp to engage and serve customers.

 As WhatsApp continues to expand the range of services it offers businesses, it is increasingly being seen not just as an engagement tool, but a platform to enable conversational commerce as well.
 This has given rise to the concept of ‘WhatsApp Commerce’ – offering and selling products and services to customers using WhatsApp as the primary channel.

-There are a number of factors which point towards WhatsApp being the future of commerce.
+There are a number of factors that point towards WhatsApp being the future of commerce.
 In this article, we explore three reasons why brands need to prepare for this new paradigm shift.

 1. Recent Developments around WhatsApp Commerce